August 13, 2020

 The definition of management training changes depending on where you look.
-Some sources differentiate it from leadership while other sources say that the two are mixed.
-There are articles which claim to have identified the “one best” management style, and articles which report that you should match the management style to the situation.
-All of this isn’t very helpful when training employees for managerial roles or training managers to become better ones.
+Some sources differentiate it from effective leadership training while other sources say that the two are mixed.
+There are articles which claim to have identified the “one best” management and leadership style, and articles which report that you should match the management style to the situation.
+All of this isn’t very helpful when training employees for managerial roles (change management) or training managers to become better at managing people.

 Let’s try to put that right.